Peter I, Duke of Brittany: Crusades and death

 Peter's son John reached the age of majority in 1237.
 Peter Mauclerc then participated in the Barons' Crusade to the Holy Land in 1239.
 While there, Peter's troops along with some local knights were attacked by heavily armed Mamluk cavalry, firing their bows, but the crusader force managed to outflank and defeat them, taking a few prisoners with them back to Jaffa.

-In early November, two days into a march from Acre to Ascalon, Peter and his lieutenant Raoul de Soissons split off from the main force to conduct a raid.
+In early November, two days into a march from Acre to Ascalon, Peter and his lieutenant Ralph of Soissons split off from the main force to conduct a raid.
 They divided their force in half and each waited in ambush along a possible route for the Muslim caravan which was moving up the Jordan to Damascus.
 Peter's half clashed with the Muslims outside of a castle, and after some fighting, he sounded his horn to summon Raoul.
 The Muslims were routed and fled inside the castle, where Peter's men followed them, killed many, took some captives, and seized the booty and edible animals of the caravan.
 This minor victory would soon be overshadowed by a serious defeat at Gaza.

 Back in France, he won some success against the English at sea in 1242 and 1243.
 In 1249, he participated in the Seventh Crusade to Egypt under King Louis IX.
-He died at the sea before he was able to return home.
+He died at sea before he was able to return home.
 He was buried in Braine, France.